Skip to content

 During vLLM initialization, the sampler is compiled in the warm-up phase.
 If you set VLLM_RBLN_ENABLE_WARM_UP=0, the warm-up step is skipped, and the compilation will occur at runtime instead.
 However, this may degrade the initial inference speed, so it is recommended to keep the default setting VLLM_RBLN_ENABLE_WARM_UP=1.

+Currently, it supports only Top-p sampling.
 In the future, the RBLN Sampler will be extended to support additional sampling algorithms to run efficiently on RBLN devices.